LexiFi/dead_code_analyzer/docs/fields_and_constructors/code_constructs/GADT.md

 > [!NOTE]
 > The clean-up focused on the reports and the warnings.
 Of course, in the
 > context, the `float_opt_of_gadt` became meaningless because it always
 > produces `None`.
-Thus a user could decide to simply remove it and fix the
+Thus, a user could decide to simply remove it and fix the
 > call-sites by either replacing the function call by `None` or any better
 > suited improvement.